 I began my sport in 2009 because I really enjoyed it when I competed in moguls in interschools so I decided I wanted to spend all my time on snow training for it

 When I am not in training or competing I am: Hanging out at home on the coast in Victoria and getting a couple of surfs in if I can

 I enjoy my sport because It’s a very technical sport and I enjoy learning the skills to better my technique and then putting myself to the test in competition to see if I can bring it all together!

-Education: I have just finished year 12 at Christian College Geelong and am on a gap year.
+Education: I completed year 12 at Christian College Geelong and am on a gap year.
 I got into Bachelor of Biomedical Science at Deakin University but have deferred that for a year.